matjesg/deepflash2/README.md

 ## Why using deepflash2?

 __The best of two worlds:__
-Combining state of the art deep learning with a barrier free environment for life science researchers.
+Combining state of the art deep learning with a barrier free environment for life science researchers. test

 - End-to-end process for life science researchers
     - graphical user interface - no coding skills required